friflo/Friflo.Json.Fliox/Engine/README.md

     var query = store.Query().HasValue<FollowComponent, Entity>(targets[0]);
     Console.WriteLine($"query: {query.Count}");                             // > query: 1

-    // get all linked entities.
-O(1)
-    var allTargets = store.GetAllLinkedEntities<FollowComponent>();
+    // get all entities linked by a FollowComponent.
+O(1) var allTargets = store.GetAllLinkedEntities<FollowComponent>();
     Console.WriteLine($"all targets: {allTargets.Count}");                  // > all targets: 1000
 }
 ```

-This features is work in progress. todo:
+This feature is work in progress. todo:

 - [ ] Update index by all methods adding, removing or updating a link component
 - [ ] Remove link component from index if entity is deleted